jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 This rule checks for alignment of names in alias, attribute, type, subtype, constant, signal, variable and file declarations in the architecture declarative region.

-Refer to the section `Configuring Identifier Alignment Rules <configuring.html#configuring-name-alignment-rules>`_ for information on changing the configurations.
+Refer to `Configuring Identifier Alignment Rules <configuring_identifier_alignment_rules.html>`_ for information on changing the configurations.

 **Violation**